Annika1712/devops-final-project/K8s_README.md

 # Orchestration with Kubernetes

-## Kubernetes project infrastructure
-After successfull configuration of [terraform](TERRAFORM_README.md) execute the commands:
-'kubectl apply -f kubernetes'

-This will create the storage class, ingress class and namespaces required for the CI/CD pipelines to properly execute.

 ## Orchestration with Kubernetes

 The folders 'frontend','backend','mongodb', and 'redis' will be applied to kubernetes with every push to the repository.